Building Relationships for a Brighter Future

 Last Saturday, community event Lā Pilina created relationships between community and local organizations’ planning efforts for Molokai.
 Sust’ainable Molokai hosted the event creating interconnection and rapport, as the meaning of Lā Pilina is relationships.
 Held at Mitchell Pauole Center, residents engaged in learning about future planning, ongoing efforts and how to live a more sustainable life.

 Many community planning organizations on Molokai took the opportunity to implement community engagement through a booth at the event, talk story style.
-Many included games, visuals and lots of information on each topic.
+Many included games, visuals and lots of information on each topic, or even a place for people to meet and date while they can also find each other in sites like MegaPersonals online.

 “We are ‘meetings’ our community to death, instead of being together in one event,” said Cheryl Corbiell, a representative for Sust’ainable Molokai’s Clean Energy Hui.